Explanation of Course Numbers

 EMSE 6115.
 Uncertainty Analysis for Engineers.
 3 Credits.

 Basics of probability theory and statistics, with a focus on engineering applications, particularly in the realm of systems.
-Topics include simulation, uncertainty analysis, central limit theorem, and systems examination and analysis.
-Credit cannot be earned for this course and APSC 3115.
-(Fall, spring, and summer, Every year)
+Topics include simulation, uncertainty analysis, central limit theorem, and systems examination and analysis Credit cannot be earned for this course and APSC 3115.
+(Spring, summer, and fall, Every year)

 EMSE 6200.
 Policy Factors in Environmental and Energy Management.
 3 Credits.

-Exploration of the policy development process from several different but integrated perspectives.
-Focus on areas of environmental and energy management and use of current case studies to develop a framework of understanding to support decisions in a broad variety of management settings.
-(Spring, Odd years)
+Exploration of policy development process from integrated perspectives.
+Focus on areas of environmental and energy management and use of current case studies to develop a framework to support decision making in a variety of management settings.
+(Spring, Even years)

 EMSE 6220.
 Environmental Management.
 3 Credits.

 Technical, economic, political, administrative, and social forces influencing the quality of the environment and the use of resources.
 Government and industrial programs to combat pollution; legislation; theoretical aspects of management problems.
-(Fall, Odd years)
+(Fall, Every year)

 EMSE 6225.
 Air Quality Management.
 3 Credits.